 Uneven Terrain: The Jones Aviator turns really well through bumps and I loved that but I didn’t like how it handled hard snow micro-bumps on bad groomers or messy, crowded resort snow you can often see on a Saturday.
 It’s nothing horrible but it does pick up and pass through that chatter compared to many jones boards like the Jones Mountain Twin or Explorer.
 Still, I prefer the Explorer and Aviator when it comes to turning through softer messy snow to full-size bumps compared to the Jones Mtn Twin and Ultra Mtn Twin.

-Powder: The extra set back on board of 4.75″ helps compensate for the extra camber compared to the Jones UMT and MT with more rocker so even though they have 3.5″ back on board it’s about the same when setting all the way back.
+Powder: When setting back all the way at a 22.75″ stance width there is a difference between nose and tail of 4.75″ or a 2.375″ set back from center of the board.
+This extra set back on board helps compensate for the little bit of extra camber compared to the Jones UMT and MT that have more rocker so even though they have 3.5″ back on board it’s about the same when setting all the way back.
 This makes the Jones Aviator a good one board quiver for those that have to use the same board for powder and groomer days.
 If you set it all the way back it can almost hang with a lot of freeride boards out there.
-That’s all you can ask for with what we call an all mountain/one board quiver type ride like this.
+That’s all you can ask for with what we call an all-mountain/one board quiver type ride like this.

 Buttering: Easier than I thought it would be to butter for this flex.
 I expected it to be pretty difficult but it butters easier off the tip/tail than you would think.
 Still, it’s a little more effort than the Explorer, UMT, and MT.